 - Place the diced apples, butter, brown sugar, and spices in a medium skillet, bring to a boil and then simmer for about 10-15 minutes or until the apples have softened a bit.
 Set aside to cool and then refrigerate until cold.

-- Line a medium baking dish (9X9 or 10X10, the rolls shouldn't be snug) with parchment paper.
+- Line a medium baking dish (10 inches X10 inches) or a cookie sheet.
+The rolls shouldn't be snug) with parchment paper.
 Using one sheet of dough at a time, roll out one sheet and top with half of the apple mixture, leaving a half inch border.

 - Tightly roll the dough starting with the long side.
 Cut into 6 equal pieces, place into the baking dish swirl side up.
 Repeat this process with the other sheet of dough.